klode88/aws-serverless-event-driven-orders-api-/ERRORS.DEBUGGING/README.md

-Debugging & Troubleshooting
+# 🔎 Debugging & Error Resolution (Step-by-Step)

-During development, several configuration and permission issues were encountered while wiring the services together.
-Below are the key errors and how they were resolved.
+This section documents real issues encountered during implementation and how they were resolved.

+---

-1️⃣ API Route Error – “Not Found”
+## 1️⃣ API Gateway – "Not Found" Error

-When testing the API Gateway invoke URL, the response returned { "message": "Not Found" }.
-This occurred because the base stage URL was accessed without specifying the correct route path.
-The API was configured with a POST /orders route, but the request was made to /prod instead of /prod/orders.
-Additionally, using a browser sent a GET request while the route expected POST.
-The issue was resolved by calling the full endpoint path /prod/orders with the correct HTTP method, which successfully routed the request to the Create Order Lambda.
+When testing the API endpoint using the stage URL, the response returned:

+{
+  "message": "Not Found"
+}

+This occurred because the request was sent to the base stage URL (`/prod`) without including the defined resource path (`/orders`).
+API Gateway requires the correct route path to match the configured integration.

+**Resolution:**
+Updated the request URL to include `/orders`, ensuring it matched the POST route configured in API Gateway.

+---

-2️⃣ SQS Trigger Permission Error
+## 2️⃣ SQS Trigger Permission Error

-While attaching the SQS queue as a trigger to the Process Order Lambda, AWS returned an error indicating that the execution role did not have permission to call ReceiveMessage on SQS.
-The root cause was that the Lambda execution role lacked the required SQS permissions.
-This was resolved by attaching the managed policy AWSLambdaSQSQueueExecutionRole to the Process Order Lambda role, granting the necessary permissions for polling and deleting messages from the queue.
-After this update, the trigger was successfully configured.
+While configuring the SQS trigger for the `process-order` Lambda, AWS returned:

+"InvalidParameterValueException: The function execution role does not have permissions to call ReceiveMessage on SQS"

+This occurred because the Lambda execution role lacked required SQS permissions.

+**Resolution:**
+Attached a policy to the process-order Lambda role granting:

+- sqs:ReceiveMessage
+- sqs:DeleteMessage
+- sqs:GetQueueAttributes

+After attaching the correct policy, the trigger was successfully configured.

+---

+## 3️⃣ Create Lambda Missing SQS Send Permission

+The create-order Lambda initially did not have permission to send messages to the SQS queue.

+**Resolution:**
+Attached an IAM policy allowing:

+- sqs:SendMessage

+This enabled the create-order Lambda to push orders to the queue successfully.

+---

-3️⃣ Lambda Handler Error – “event is not defined”
+## 4️⃣ Lambda Runtime Error – "event is not defined"

-During testing of the Process Order Lambda, execution failed with a ReferenceError: event is not defined.
-The issue was caused by referencing the event object without defining it in the handler function signature.
-The handler was corrected to properly accept the event parameter using export const handler = async (event) => { ... }, ensuring the function could process the incoming SQS event.
-Once corrected, the Lambda executed successfully.
+While testing the process-order Lambda manually, execution failed with:

+ReferenceError: event is not defined

+This occurred because the handler function did not properly define or receive the `event` parameter.

+**Resolution:**
+Updated the Lambda handler to correctly accept and reference the event object.

+After fixing the handler signature, the function executed successfully.

+---

-4️⃣ CloudWatch Log Group Does Not Exist
+## 5️⃣ CloudWatch Log Group Does Not Exist

+When attempting to view logs for the process-order Lambda, CloudWatch returned:

+"Log group does not exist"

-While checking CloudWatch logs for the Process Order Lambda, the log group was not found.
-This happened because the Lambda had not yet executed successfully, and CloudWatch automatically creates the log group only after the first invocation.
-After resolving the permission and handler errors and triggering the function via SQS, the log group was automatically created and logs became available.
+This happened because the Lambda had never executed successfully, and CloudWatch log groups are only created upon first execution.

-5️⃣ IAM SendMessage Permission Misconfiguration

-The Create Order Lambda initially failed to send messages to SQS due to insufficient IAM permissions.
-The execution role did not allow the sqs:SendMessage action on the main orders queue ARN.
-In one instance, the policy mistakenly referenced the Dead Letter Queue instead of the primary queue.
-The issue was resolved by updating the IAM policy to allow sqs:SendMessage on the correct SQS queue ARN.
-After applying the corrected policy, messages were successfully delivered to the queue.
+**Resolution:**
+Triggered the Lambda successfully via SQS, which automatically created the log group.

+Logs were then available for inspection.